James Hughes: Carnalbanagh, Glens of Antrim

 A story of a person, place or an event is a shared experience, until there is no-one left to remember.
 And, once that space has gone it is almost as if those lives never existed.

 James Hughes has captured the ruined homes of Trotsky and Andre Chénier – historical figures, and people of interest.
 But to him, the lives of Mary Carey, James, Henry – people that no-one has heard of – are just as important and their homes as visually rich.

 Merging the past and the present he aims to capture the spirit and ambience of the place.
 These are not ghostly or haunted places.
 Even as a ruin each home retains its own distinctive quality and identity as a space where people lived.
 No home is the exactly the same as another.

 His photographs convey the rich texture of dwelling.
 There is a shabby beauty in the peeling paint, tumbled down walls and broken furniture.
 But mainly there is a painterly sense of melancholy, evoked through a depth of colour, light and shade.

-Homes that have just been abandoned, with everything still left there suggest that the occupier was expecting to return.
-But for whatever reason, never did.
+Homes that have just been abandoned, with everything still left behind suggests that the occupier was expecting to return.
+But, for whatever reason, they never did.

 From the furnishings we can tell something about the choices people made – based on the options they had.
 Locally made furniture was built to last, rather than to impress.
 Wallpaper and paint were used to hide the roughness of the walls and prettify the room, while brands of household items, now obsolete, litter the space.
 A flash of brightly coloured fabric, in an otherwise muted scheme, adds a sense of optimism and whimsey.